Frank Burr Mallory

-Frank Burr Mallory (November 12, 1862 – September 27, 1941) was an American pathologist at the Boston City Hospital and Professor of Pathology at Harvard Medical School, after whom the Mallory body is named.
+Frank Burr Mallory (November 12, 1862 – September 27, 1941) was an American pathologist at the Boston City Hospital and professor of pathology at Harvard Medical School, after whom the Mallory body is named.

 The Pathology Department at Boston City Hospital, the Mallory Institute of Pathology, was named after him.
+The Mallory Institute of Pathology was operational from 1933 to 2006.

 Early life and career

-Mallory was born in Cleveland, Ohio on 12 November 1862 to George Burr and Anne (Faragher) Mallory, and received his medical degree in 1890 from Harvard Medical School.
+Mallory was born in Cleveland, Ohio on November 12, 1862 to George Burr and Anne (Faragher) Mallory, and received his medical degree in 1890 from Harvard Medical School.
 He became an assistant pathologist at Boston City Hospital in 1891, working under William Thomas Councilman.

 He married Persis McClain Tracy of Chautauqua, New York in 1893.

 In 1893 Mallory traveled to Europe to train under Hans Chiari in Prague and Ernst Ziegler in Freiburg.

-After returning to Harvard, he became an Assistant Professor in 1896, and Associate Professor of Pathology in 1901.
-He became Professor of Pathology at Harvard Medical School from 1928 to 1932.
+After returning to Harvard, he became an assistant professor in 1896, and associate professor of pathology in 1901.
+He became professor of pathology at Harvard Medical School from 1928 to 1932.

 His contributions in the field of pathology included improving techniques and standardisation of tissue staining; his book, written with James Homer Wright, was the standard textbook in this field.
 He also studied the function of histiocytes, he confirmed that the whooping cough bacillus discovered by Jules Bordet was the causative agent, and he worked on improvements in classification of tumours, particularly meningiomas, and cirrhosis of the liver.

 He was president of the American Association of Pathologists and Bacteriologists in 1910, and was its treasurer from 1911 to 1940.
 He was the editor of the Journal of Medical Research from 1923, and then founding editor of the American Journal of Pathology from 1925 to 1940.